varkenvarken/blenderaddons-ng/README.md

 An example benchmark is provided in the file [test_example_simple.py](tests/test_example_simple.py) and all benchmarks are stored in the `.benchmarks` directory.

 I have opted to put them in .gitignore because most of the time you wouldn't need to save them.

+Benchmarks are *excluded* from the normal runs and are also not part of the [automated workflow](.github/workflows/test_all.yml) because sometimes the cause Vscode to hang.
+So a Vscode task `Run benchmarks` is configured that will *only* run all benchmarks.

 Comparing two runs is done on the command line: